whalesunGC/42Piscine/README.md

 -Goals for today: 1) Submit C01 2) Finish C02 3) Start C03
 -Submitted C01, somehow local tests pass but it fails to compile on Fr Server??
 -Moving on to C02
+-Actually not too bad, C02 really tests our ability to build on previous functions.
+-The key here is ASCII table familiarity(Deci and Hex systems) and string manipulation.
+-Spend the better part of the day working through ex00 - ex10.
+-Will push for evaluation now, currently 1750hrs.
+-Decided to focus on testing and reading C03 for tomorrow.